Brunswick House Nursing Home in Gloucester has had a full week of activities, from pampering to a game of ‘Simon’ … Read More

 The residents find the traditional style of the house warm and comforting.
 We have 45 peaceful bedrooms at Brunswick, many with ensuites and recent renovations.
 There are three comfortable lounges and a conservatory for residents to choose from, which they are also welcome to entertain relatives in.

-In the summer months, our central courtyard area and ample lawn space are enjoyed regularly by the residents.
+In the summer months, our central courtyard area, patio overlooking the ‘hobbit garden’ and ample lawn space are enjoyed regularly by the residents.
+We also have several pet chickens in our chicken pen for residents to visit on the front lawn!

 Residents may prefer to relax and rest or to be involved in all the activities, which take place on a daily basis during the week.
 We also go on regular outings to the local areas of interest.
 Many of the activities have been suggested by residents and we continue to encourage this practice.
 Ideas on any kind of improvement are welcome at all times at Brunswick House.
 The residents are our main priority and we do everything within our power to make them feel that this is their home.